N1ghtTheF0x/vrchat-DateTrigger/GUIDE.md

 # DateTrigger Usage Guide

-1. drag script `DateTrigger.cs` to object (NOT ON TARGET OBJECT!!!)
+1. Add component `Date Trigger` to object (NOT ON TARGET OBJECT!!!) or drop the prefab `DateTriggerHolder` to the scene
-2. set object target
+2. set target object
 3. for each enabled option
     - set `To`
     - set `From`